Skip to main content

 7. Coverage levels.
 Liability limits, comprehensive deductible, collision deductible, uninsured-motorist limits, rental-reimbursement, towing.
 Each piece moves the premium.

 8. Prior-carrier history.
-A continuous-coverage history of 6 months or more unlocks better tiers.
-A 30-day lapse resets it.
+A continuous-coverage history of 6 months or more can unlock better tiers.
+Note that under Insurance Code §1861.02(c) a lapse by itself cannot be used to raise your rate or deny coverage in California.

 Carrier appetite